Bass-03/fuck_php/readme.md

 ### Installing
 Get the file, source it.
-It takes a parameter to append the aliases to your zshrc.
+It takes a parameter to append the aliases to whatever file you want, the examples work with ~/.zshrc.

+You can source ~/.zshrc if you want.

 #### with curl